timchurches/O_C/docs/index.md

 # Ornament & Crime firmware v1.2

-Extended Firmware for the Ornament & Crime DIY eurorack module
+Extended Firmware for the Ornament & Crime DIY eurorack module.

 This documentation is for v1.2 firmware.
-Documentation for earlier versions can be found [here](https://github.com/mxmxmx/O_C/wiki/Ornaments-and-Crimes-extended-firmware). :dancers:
+Documentation for earlier versions can be found [here](https://github.com/mxmxmx/O_C/wiki/Ornaments-and-Crimes-extended-firmware).

 ## Table of Contents

+* TOC
 {:toc}

 ---